-• In the event any change is made to the outstanding shares of our common stock by reason of any stock split, stock dividend, recapitalization, combination of shares, exchange of shares, spin-off transaction or other change in corporate structure effected without our receipt of consideration or should the value of the outstanding shares of our common stock be substantially reduced by reason of a spin-off transaction or extraordinary dividend or distribution, equitable adjustments will be made to: (i) the maximum number and/or class of securities issuable under the 2014 Plan; (ii) the maximum number and/or class of securities by which the share reserve under the 2014 Plan may increase automatically each calendar year; (iii) the maximum number and/or class of securities which may be issued under the 2014 Plan pursuant to incentive stock options and the maximum number and/or class of securities by which that limitation automatically increases each calendar year;

-(iv) the maximum number and/or class of securities for which any one person may be granted stock options and stand-alone stock appreciation rights per calendar year; (v) the maximum number and/or class of securities for which any one person may be granted other stock-based awards per calendar year; (vi) the number and/or class of securities and the exercise price per share in effect for each outstanding stock option and stock appreciation right under the discretionary grant program; (vii) the number and/or class of securities subject to each outstanding full-value award under the stock issuance program and the cash consideration (if any) payable per share; and (viii) the number and/or class of securities subject to each outstanding award under the incentive bonus program denominated in shares of our common stock.
+In the event any change is made to the outstanding shares of our common stock by reason of any stock split, stock dividend, recapitalization, combination of shares, exchange of shares, spin-off transaction or other change in corporate structure effected without our receipt of consideration or should the value of the outstanding shares of our common stock be substantially reduced by reason of a spin-off transaction or extraordinary dividend or distribution, equitable adjustments will be made to: (i) the maximum number and/or class of securities issuable under the 2014 Plan; (ii) the maximum number and/or class of securities by which the share reserve under the 2014 Plan may increase automatically each calendar year; (iii) the maximum number and/or class of securities by which that limitation automatically increases each calendar year; (iv) the maximum number and/or class of securities for which any one person may be granted stock options and stand-alone stock appreciation rights per calendar year; (v) the maximum number and/or class of securities for which any one person may be granted other stock-based awards per calendar year; (vi) the number and/or class of securities and the exercise price per share in effect for each outstanding stock option and stock appreciation right under the discretionary grant program; (vii) the number and/or class of securities subject to each outstanding full-value award under the stock issuance program and the cash consideration (if any) payable per share; and (viii) the number and/or class of securities subject to each outstanding award under the incentive bonus program denominated in shares of our common stock.
 These adjustments will be made in such manner as the plan administrator deems appropriate and will be binding on all persons with an interest in the 2014 Plan or any outstanding award under the 2014 Plan.